Ralph Riggs: Broadway and Witchie and Riggs

-Riggs's 1951 obituary in the New York Daily News stated that he made his Broadway debut in 1907 but did not name the role.
+Riggs's 1951 obituary in New York Daily News stated that he made his Broadway debut in 1907 but did not name the role.
 Newspaper accounts from that year state that he starred in operetta revivals on the New York stage but did not provide further details.
 However, The New York Times stated in its published obituary on his wife that the couple made their Broadway debuts together in 1911 in Victor Herbert's The Enchantress.
 The couple performed together as a dance team known as Witchie and Riggs.
 They initially toured in vaudeville together in the Orpheum Circuit, before appearing together in several Broadway shows.

 In The Enchantress Riggs portrayed the comedic role of Troute, the buffoonish head of the secret service, and Witchie portrayed Nina, the maid.
 They performed these roles in the premiere of the operetta at the National Theatre in Washington, D.C. on October 9, 1911, and remained with the production when it transferred to Broadway's New York Theatre later that month.
 They later toured nationally in these parts from January 1912 through March 1913, with the tour ending abruptly due to the impact of the Great Flood of 1913 which stranded the theatre company.

 In June 1913 Riggs and Witchie returned to Broadway in the premiere of E. Ray Goetz's musical All Aboard at the Lew Fields' 44th Street Roof Garden on June 5, 1913.
 A work written as a starring vehicle for Lew Fields, Riggs portrayed the role of Mr. Ruff and was featured in the show singing the song "Captain Kidd" in addition to dancing with his wife who portrayed the part of Margot.
 For this show the couple invented a new dance which they called the "tango bolero" which blended steps from the Argentine tango and the Spanish bolero.
 After the production left Broadway they remained in the company for its 1913-1914 national tour.